DeepRank/deeprank/docs/deeprank.generate.rst

 >>>                          compute_targets=[ ... ], compute_features=[ ... ], ... )

-Other options are possbile, for example if you would like to have the alignement done only using a subpart of the complex, say the chains A and B you can use :
+Other options are possbile, for example if you would like to have the alignement done only using a subpart of the complex, say the chains A and B you can use:

 >>> database = DataGenerator(chain1='C',chain2='D',
 >>>                          pdb_source=pdb_source, pdb_native=pdb_native, pssm_source=pssm_source,
 >>>                          align={"axis":'z', "selection": {"chainID":["A","B"]} }, data_augmentation=2,
 >>>                          compute_targets=[ ... ], compute_features=[ ... ], ... )

-All the selection offered by `pdb2sql` can be used in the `align` dictionnary e.g. : "resId":[1,2,3], "resName":['VAL','LEU'], ...
+All the selection offered by `pdb2sql` can be used in the `align` dictionnary e.g.: "resId":[1,2,3], "resName":['VAL','LEU'], ...
 Only the atoms selected will be aligned in the give direction.

 You can also try to align the interface between two chains in a given plane.
-This can be done using :
+This can be done using:

 >>> database = DataGenerator(chain1='C',chain2='D',
 >>>                          pdb_source=pdb_source, pdb_native=pdb_native, pssm_source=pssm_source,
 >>>                          align={"plane":'xy', "selection":"interface"}, data_augmentation=2,
 >>>                          compute_targets=[ ... ], compute_features=[ ... ], ... )

 which by default will use the interface between the first two chains.
-If you have more than two chains in the complex and want to specify which chains are forming the interface to be aligned you can use :
+If you have more than two chains in the complex and want to specify which chains are forming the interface to be aligned you can use:

 >>> database = DataGenerator(chain1='C',chain2='D',
 >>>                          pdb_source=pdb_source, pdb_native=pdb_native, pssm_source=pssm_source,